benbieler/SenNetwork/README.md

     git clone -b master https://github.com/Ma27/SenNetwork.git /path/to/webroot
     cd /path/to/webroot

-The smartes way to deploy is using rake.
+The smartest way to deploy is using rake.

     rake

 __Note__: this commands creates an test admin user with name "root" and password "sen-unsafe-password222"
+__Note__: if you use the vagrant, please use this command:

+    rake vagrant

 ###Here are all required commands listed